carpentries/instructor-training/episodes/23-introductions.md

 the course.
 Introductions set the tone for the workshop and the path for learning.

 Introductions are particularly important when we have just two days.
-Also, in Carpentry workshops we're teaching not only a set of skills, but also trying to give learners the confidence to become self-directed learners.
+Also, in Carpentry workshops we are teaching not only a set of skills, but also trying to give learners the confidence to become self-directed learners.
 Learners should leave feeling excited and empowered.
-It's up to you as an instructor to empower your learners, so it's important to set a positive and welcoming environment for the workshop.
+It is up to you as an instructor to empower your learners, so it is important to set a positive and welcoming environment for the workshop.

 Having a planned introduction, also helps you be less nervous.
 Having a planned introduction